ninja-software/xoauthlite/README.md

 # XOAuth lite

-> A reduced version of XOAuth
+> A cutdown version of [XOAuth](https://github.com/XeroAPI/xoauth) from Xero, for example and library use

 XOAuth provides a simple way to interact with OpenId Connect identity providers from your local CLI.
 Many OIDC providers only support the Authorisation Code grant - and that means running a local web server to receive the authorisation response, or using something like [Postman](https://www.postman.com/).
 These can be tricky to fit into a scripted workflow in a shell.